andodaryl/command-line-journal/README.md

 ## Development Log

+### Changes

+1. Journal Entry uses timestamp to store time related data on database.
+2. More main menu items: show all journals, exit application.

 ### Features

 #### Implemented

 * Data Manipulation System
+  * Backened logic CRUD operations on data.
 * Save System
+  * Data is stored on Google Sheets via API.
-* User Input System
-* User Input Feedback
+* User Input System and User Input Feedback
+  * Command line user interface for simplified user input (integer based) for activation of CRUD operations with printed feedback.

+_See Testing Section for Revelant Screenshots_

 #### Backlog

-### Changes

-1. Journal Entry uses timestamp to store time related data on database.
-2. More main menu items: show all journals, exit application

 ### Bugs

 #### Fixed
 * Import Error caused by `pynput` module for Python - fixed by using `keyboard` module according to this [forum discussion](https://unix.stackexchange.com/questions/427345/keyboard-monitoring-without-display).
 Screenshot [here](./dev/media/pynput_error.png).
-* Import Error caused by `keyboard` module for Python, requires root - to be fixed by ~using `Python-evdev` module as an alternative.~ this may not be possible because of keyboard device requirements.
+* Import Error caused by `keyboard` module for Python, requires root - to be fixed by ~~using `Python-evdev` module as an alternative.~~ this may not be possible because of keyboard device requirements.
 Issue will be fixed using input() instead.
 Screenshot [here](./dev/media/keyboard_error.png).

 #### Backlog